jimmy2111/jwt-authentication-service/README.md

 Loggers are written using slf4j library.
 Database used is MySQL.
 Lombok is configured to remove the boiler plate code.
-Swagger is configured to view the documentation of this REST API.
+Swagger is configured to view the documentation of this REST API

 So, this service provides Securing REST APIs (Role Based Access Control) in Spring Security with JWT Authentication Token using SpringBoot